samrai23/delete-archival/README.md

 ## Running the Workflow

-The workflow is defined in [`workflows/delete-archival.json`](workflows/delete-archival.json) and can be triggered by your orchestrator (e.g., Argo, Airflow).
+The workflow is defined in [`workflows/delete-archival.json`](workflows/delete-archival.json) and can be triggered by your orchestrator which supports JSON workflow format (e.g., Argo, Airflow).

 ### Manual Execution